 Not only did I follow Dr. C’s medical plan by the letter, but I also created my own spiritual plan for recovery.
 Healing the gut cannot be just about food, medicine and supplements.
 It must be a spiritual path.

-Seven months after my SIBO diagnosis, my digestion has never been better.
-I know what I can digest and I stay far away from what I can’t.
-I’ve established a lifestyle around a “digestion-based diet” that focuses on what I intuitively know serves me.
-And I’ve become an expert at minimizing stress and dealing with it fast.
-I know that if I want to have a healthy gut, stress is non-negotiable.
+Seven months after my SIBO diagnosis, my digestion had never been better.
+I knew what I could digest and I stayed far away from what I couldn’t.
+I’d established a lifestyle around a “digestion-based diet” that focused on what I intuitively knew serves me.
+And I’d become an expert at minimizing stress and dealing with it fast.

 As a spiritual student and teacher I believe that our physical symptoms have emotional and spiritual root causes.
 Underneath our illnesses are unhealed trauma, rage, shame and suffering.
 If we don’t address the root cause of a condition, it will keep coming back.
 Our body reveals to us the unhealed parts of our shadow.
 This isn’t something to be afraid of.
 Our body is our greatest guide.